SINGAPORE TRAVEL GUIDE 2020

 - Click here to check fares and the different options about Singapore city passes.

 - Click here to book your Singapore city pass (2 or 3 days) with klook.com.

 - CURRENCY EXCHANGE, ATM

 The local currency is the Singapore dollar – SDG.
 10 SDG is roughly 7 USD (March 2020).
-You can exchange your money at Changi International Airport or in town with better rates.
-The ATMs are everywhere; just check the commission with your bank.
+You can exchange your money at Changi International Airport or in town at better rates.
+The ATMs are everywhere; check the commission with your bank.
 In many hotels and restaurants, you can also pay with a credit card.